amaraljt/LaTeXPy/README.md

 # LaTeXPy

-The aim of this project is to use LaTeX as a high-level mathematical calculator syntax that can be used in undergraduate education by students who know or aquire some LaTeX, but they should not need to know any Python.
+The aim of this project is to use LaTeX as a high-level mathematical calculator syntax that can be used in undergraduate education by students who know or learn some basic LaTeX, but they should not need to know any Python.

 The file LaTeXPy.py contains experimental code that parses LaTeX math expressions (enclosed